Wolverine971/9takes/src/blog/people/musicians/Miley-Cyrus.md

 These lyrics showcase the Type 4's defiance against societal norms and their embrace of their perceived "darkness" or complexity.
 It's a celebration of the parts of oneself that others might reject or misunderstand.

-## Miley on Identity and Self-Perception
+## The Quest for Authenticity: Miley on Identity and Self-Perception

 Miley has been candid about her journey of self-discovery and identity, offering insights that align closely with Type 4 characteristics.
 In various interviews, she has shared: